• Skip to primary navigation

 What dough looks like before, then after kneading.

-• Once the dough has risen double it's size, dump it out on a lightly floured surface.
+• Once the dough has risen to double its size, dump it out on a lightly floured surface.

 • Divide it in half.

-• Shape each half into a long loaf being sure to pinch the seams shut.
+• Shape each half of the bread dough into a long loaf, being sure to pinch the seams shut.

 risen dough dumped out, divided in two and shaped into loaves.

-• Each loaf should be about 12 inches long.
+• Each loaf of bread should be about 12 inches long log.

-• Place each loaf on a french bread pan if you have one or a baking sheet lightly sprayed with non-stick cooking spray.
+• Place each loaf on a French bread pan seam side down if you have one or a baking sheet lightly sprayed with non-stick cooking spray.

 • Cover to let rise until doubled.